 The Fair Labor Standards Act ( Wages and Hours Bill ) passed.

-September 1939, Germany attacked Poland starting World War II.
+On September 1st 1939, Germany attacked Poland starting World War II.

 Lou Gehrig retired from Major League Baseball after being diagnosed with ALS.